 If everyone is interested I can put the code at SourceForge as well.
 This way others can add, update or use the source code.
 I plan on adding the ability to set tokens on bit boundaries and not just on byte boundaries.

 I am a Director of Engineering, have an MBA and work in C# forms, Asp.Net and vb.net.
 I have been writing Windows program since windows 3.0.
 I am currently working in the Healthcare industry.

-I enjoy reading, music (most types), cars, and cigars.
+I enjoy reading, music (most types), and learning new technology.
 I am involved in opensource projects at codeplex.

 My linkedin link is